LowPolyCount/UI-Power-Tools/README.md

 Learning Documentation is in it's beginning stages, and something we're working on.

 ## Example Project
-The [UI Power Tools™ Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has examples of how to use UICS to build screens and use the Screen Manager.
+The [UI Power Tools Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has examples of how to use UICS to build screens and use the Screen Manager.

 ## Wiki
 [The Wiki](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki) will have more in depth information.